Rite Aid Corporation [RAD] Price Aside, RAD Fundamentals Booming Beyond Compare

-The share price of Rite Aid Corporation [NYSE: RAD] inclined by $19.19, presently trading at $22.15.
-The company’s shares saw 339.48% gains compared to the lowest price in the period of the last 52 weeks, set at $5.04 recorded on Dec 27, 2019.
-The last few days have been benevolent to the share price as RAD jumped by +86.87% during the last week, even though the stock is still down by -7.35% compared to 10.28 of all time high it touched on 12/27/19.
-However, the stock had a strong performance during the past 3 months, roughly gaining 101.15%, while additionally gaining 45.33% during the last 12 months.
+The share price of Rite Aid Corporation [NYSE: RAD] inclined by $15.99, presently trading at $15.61.
+The company’s shares saw 209.72% gains compared to the lowest price in the period of the last 52 weeks, set at $5.04 recorded on Dec 31, 2019.
+The last few days have been tough to the share price as RAD jumped by +4.53% during the last week, even though the stock is still down by -34.30% compared to 0.68 of all time high it touched on 12/27/19.
+However, the stock had a strong performance during the past 3 months, roughly gaining 71.94%, while additionally gaining 16.09% during the last 12 months.
 Rite Aid Corporation is said to have a 12-month price target set at $6.38.
-That means that the stock has a strong potential to acquire -15.77% decrease from the current trading price.
+That means that the stock has a strong potential to acquire -9.23% decrease from the current trading price.

 Rite Aid Corporation [NYSE:RAD]: Analyst Rating and Earnings